AnimeThemes/animethemes-api-docs/README.md

 In the project root directory, start the local development server.

-`npm run dev`
+`npm run docs:dev`

 That's it!
-The local development server should be running at `localhost:8080`.
+The local development server should be running at `localhost:3000`.

 ## Contributing